Powerlearnproject/se-day1-assignment-Francis477-lab/README.md

 Unit Testing
 What it is: Unit testing focuses on testing individual components or modules of the software in isolation, such as functions, classes, or methods.

-Goal: To ensure that each unit of the software functions correctly and handles edge cases or invalid inputs.
+To ensure that each unit of the software functions correctly and handles edge cases or invalid inputs.

 Importance: